mailchimp/content-style-guide/15-tldr.html.md

 layout: article
 ---

-The Mailchimp Content Style Guide goes into depth on many subjects.
+The Content Style Guide goes into depth on many subjects.
 It may be more information than you need.
 Here are the most important things to know.

 ## Principles